 Access Google Groups

-To access your Google Groups, click Groups in the menu bar (top left corner) of any Google App.
+To access your Google Groups, click Apps (3 x 3 grid) in the upper right corner of any Google App, then click Groups.

 Difference between Google Groups and personal contact groups